 +

-This is exactly what my bi-damaged brain was like after Stroke 2 that suddenly killed the hippocampus (mirroring the start of Alzheimer's disease that takes over the brain's hippocampus initially).
+This is exactly what my bi-damaged brain was like after Stroke 2 that suddenly killed the hippocampus (mirroring the start of Alzheimer's disease that tends to obliterate the brain's hippocampus initially).

-It may seem incredibly preposterous to those who haven't had their hippocampus
+It may seem incredibly preposterous to those who haven't had their mind's hippocampus

 suddenly taken away (it even seemed far fetched to myself as I was experiencing it

-"All we could do was hold onto the memory of who he was before the decline and try our hardest not to let the image of this deteriorating alien linger in the memory.
+"All we could do was hold onto the memory of who he was before the decline & try our hardest not to let the image of this deteriorating alien linger in the memory.

 The focus needs to be on what is still capable & shining, not on what has been